 Going back to step 1 and adopting different perspectives of observing a problem really helps when trying to develop innovative, outside the box ideas to solve it.

 More often than not we’re not even aware of the constraints we face when presenting answers to problems.
-Counting on multiple perspectives from a multidisciplinary team are crucial to recognize all existing opportunities to solve a problem.
+Counting on multiple perspectives from a multidisciplinary team is crucial to recognize all existing opportunities to solve a problem.

 Design thinking researchers have proven that it’s a lot more likely to gather good ideas from 5 people working together for a day than one person working at it for 5 days.